Graylog2/documentation/pages/configuration/multinode_setup.rst

 After the installation you should take care that only one Graylog server has the setting ``is_master`` set to ``true``.
 The ``rest_listen_uri`` should be accessable on all nodes from withing all nodes.

 The Graylog server need to know about the MongoDB `Replica Set` in the configuration with the ``mongodb_uri`` where you should enter all nodes that contain data.
+Additional the configured user and Replica Set need to be placed in the connection string.

-To avoid issues with the connection to the `elasticsearch` cluster you shoud set ``elasticsearch_discovery_zen_ping_unicast_hosts`` to some of the `elasticsearch` servers in your setup.
-Additional ``elasticsearch_network_host`` should be set, that the `elasticsearch` cluster can communicate with the Graylog elasticsearch clients.
+To avoid issues with the connection to the `Elasticsearch` cluster you should set ``elasticsearch_discovery_zen_ping_unicast_hosts`` to some of the `Elasticsearch` servers in your setup.
+Additional ``elasticsearch_network_host`` should be set, that the `Elasticsearch` cluster can communicate with the Graylog Elasticsearch clients.